Lolley Family History

 Courtesy of Becky Lolley

-Much of the history of the Lolley family has been told by my Grandfather, John Wesey Lolley II as told to him by his father, George W. Lolley who was born in 1835 in Devonshire, England.
+Much of the history of the Lolley family has been told by my Grandfather, John Wesley Lolley II as told to him by his father, George W. Lolley who was born in 1835 in Devonshire, England.1

-Susan Lolley was born in England, presumably Devonshire, in 1810.
-Her husband preceded her in death and of him, our ancestor, little or nothing is known.
-Prior to Susan's arrival in America she was married to a pugilist by the name of William Fowler.1 The 1870 Federal Census for Johnson County, Missouri shows William was 10 years her junior.2
+Susan Lolley was born in England, presumably Devonshire, in 1810.2 Her husband preceded her in death and of him, our ancestor, little or nothing is known.
+Prior to Susan's arrival in America she was married to a pugilist by the name of William Fowler.3

 With Susan's four children, John Wesley, born 1829; James Henry, born 1833; George William, born 1835 and a daughter named Frances, Susan and Fowler set out for the United States.
-Tragedy overtook them and Frances died enroute to this country and was buried at sea due to the fact that sharks were following the wood bottom boat.
+Tragedy overtook them and Frances died en route to this country and was buried at sea due to the fact that sharks were following the wood bottom boat.4

 Her husband, William Fowler, it was said, had a booming voice and liked to sing a song which in part was, "Jack got up in the morning and began making brooms, gay brooms."
 He lived much longer and it is thought married Sarah Ann McBride, Grandfather's aunt on his mother's side.